daynewright/streamlit_basalt_app/README.md

-# Basalt Health: Medical Assistant POC using FHIR Data and Gemini

 ## NOTE:

 _This is an overview document showing the process of discovery.
 It is not complete but is a good starting point and is still a work in progress._